parro-it/libui-napi/docs/editable-combobox.md

 <a name="UiEditableCombobox"></a>

 ## UiEditableCombobox
-A drop down combo box that allow selection from list or free text entry.
+A drop down combo box that allows to select an item from list or to specify a custom value.

 **Kind**: global class